 I can’t pin down exactly why I developed those money beliefs.
 Maybe it has something to do with growing up in an upper-middle-class household in the 1970s and '80s.
 Or that my parents grew up during the Great Depression, and their parents immigrated to the U.S. virtually penniless, later to achieve financial success and the American Dream through decades of hard work and perseverance.

 It's all about self-awareness.
 Stop and examine your relationship with money.
 Are you following one of these self-limiting money scripts?
 If you are, revisit your childhood.
 Maybe something happened to you or was often said to you as a child that could be influencing your money beliefs in adulthood.

-Last week I wrote about a hot new trend in personal finance — the FIRE movement.
+This time last year, I wrote about a hot new trend in personal finance: the FIRE movement.
 FIRE stands for “financial independence, retire early.”
 The movement shares much in common with the money vigilance script.
 FIRE devotees seek to amass a few million dollars by their 30s or 40s so they can feel safe and secure to call it day from the rat race.

 However, FIRE is only for the hardcore (with very little debt) who are willing to sacrifice.
 You must become an extreme saver and tight-fisted hermit who tracks every penny.
 And you'll need to do it for years.

 FIRE can be way over-the-top for most people, but it offers up some takeaways we all can use to write a positive money script: saving what you can afford; buying what you need, not what you want; and having a detailed plan on how to achieve and maintain that coveted million-dollar retirement.

 No matter when you expect to retire, having a plan and consistently checking up on your savings is key.

 Lastly, the most important takeaways require you to be open and transparent in your relationship with money and to make the smartest choices with your hard-earned dollars.

 Manage Your Finances All in One Location — Download This Personal Finance App Here >>